In this article: Discover the best yoga poses for the Solar Plexus chakra and their benefits!

 1. Breath of Fire – Kapalabhati

-Kapalabhati is a vigorous, powerful pranayama (breathing) practice that strengthens the diaphragm, abdominal muscles, and even the heart as it connects us with our inner fire associated with the solar plexus chakra.
+Kapalabhati is a vigorous, powerful pranayama (breathing) practice that strengthens the diaphragm, abdominal muscles, and even the heart as it connects us with our inner fire.

 With regular practice, however, you will notice that you become stronger and more energized with each subsequent session.